Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 >    but since spaces are used to separate arguments on the command line
 >    it is better to avoid them in names of files and directories.
 >    You can use `-` or `_` instead (e.g. `north-pacific-gyre/` rather than `north pacific gyre/`).
 >
+>    You may encounter files with spaces in their names if they have been uploaded from a laptop.
+>    To reference such files from the command line, enclose the entire name in quotes (`""`).
+>
 > 2. Don't begin the name with `-` (dash).
 >